-If you are divorced or widowed but recently remarried or thinking about getting remarried, you need to know that the financial changes to your household that come with a new spouse might affect how much the government and colleges will expect your new household to contribute toward your child’s tuition and fees.
-Here is an overview of how remarriage can affect the financial aid a student is eligible for with schools that use the FAFSA process for financial aid as well as with schools that use CSS/Profile.
+If you are divorced or widowed but recently remarried — or thinking about getting remarried — money for college could be at stake.
+The household financial adjustments that come with tying the knot might affect how much the government and colleges will expect you to contribute toward your child’s tuition and fees.

-But if the student’s noncustodial parent has remarried, it has no effect on the FAFSA, which only collects data related to the custodial parent, said certified public accountant and certified financial planner DeDe M. Jones, managing director of Innovative Financial in Lakewood, Colorado.
+But if the student’s noncustodial parent has remarried, it has no effect on the FAFSA, which only collects data related to the custodial parent, said Certified Financial Planner™ professional DeDe M. Jones, managing director of Innovative Financial in Lakewood, Colorado.

 How remarriage can hurt financial aid

-FAFSA ignores prenuptial agreements, so even if a custodial parent and step-parent have agreed that the stepparent will not be responsible for the custodial parent’s child’s college bills, the stepparent’s income and assets will still be factored into the student’s financial aid award.
+As Lachs noted, FAFSA ignores prenuptial agreements, so even if a custodial parent and stepparent have agreed that the stepparent will not be responsible for the custodial parent’s child’s college bills, the stepparent’s income and assets will still be factored into the student’s financial aid award.